Charles M. Schulz: Career

 The anti-Communist propaganda comic book Is This Tomorrow (1947) featured some of Schulz's early work.
 Schulz's first group of regular cartoons, a weekly series of one-panel jokes called Li'l Folks, was published from June 1947 to January 1950 in the St. Paul Pioneer Press, with Schulz usually doing four one-panel drawings per issue.
 It was in Li'l Folks that Schulz first used the name Charlie Brown for a character, although he applied the name in four gags to three different boys as well as one buried in sand.
 The series also had a dog that looked much like Snoopy.
 In May 1948, Schulz sold his first one-panel drawing to The Saturday Evening Post; within the next two years, a total of 17 untitled drawings by Schulz were published in the Post, simultaneously with his work for the Pioneer Press.
 Around the same time, he tried having Li'l Folks syndicated through the Newspaper Enterprise Association; Schulz would have been an independent contractor for the syndicate, unheard of in the 1940s, but negotiations broke down.
 Li'l Folks was dropped from the Pioneer Press in January 1950.

 Later that year, Schulz approached United Feature Syndicate (UFS) with Li'l Folks, and the syndicate became interested.
 By that time, Schulz had also developed a comic strip, usually using four panels rather than one; to Schulz's delight, the syndicate preferred the longer version.
 However, to his consternation, the syndicate had to change the title for Schulz's strip for legal reasons.
-Schulz selected the name Peanuts.
+Schulz begrudgingly accepted the name Peanuts, allegedly taken from the phrase "peanut gallery".

 Peanuts first appeared on October 2, 1950, in seven newspapers.
 The weekly Sunday page debuted on January 6, 1952.
 After a slow start, Peanuts eventually became one of the most popular comic strips in history, as well as one of the most influential.
 Schulz also had a short-lived sports-oriented comic strip, It's Only a Game (1957–59); however, he abandoned it after the success of Peanuts.
 From 1956 to 1965 he contributed a gag cartoon, Young Pillars, featuring teenagers, to Youth, a publication associated with the Church of God.

 In 1957 and 1961, Schulz illustrated two volumes of Art Linkletter's Kids Say the Darndest Things.
 In 1964, he illustrated a collection of letters, Dear President Johnson, by Bill Adler.

+In 1962, Schulz published a book, Happiness is a Warm Puppy, which spent 42 weeks on The New York Times Best Seller list.